The Ultimate Guide to Child Milestones (7–10 Years) | DevineCare

 Brain Booster: “Family Project Planner”

-Involve your child in planning a simple family project, like baking a cake or organizing a bookshelf.
-Have them help you write down the steps: 1.
-Get ingredients.
-2. Mix.
-3. Bake.
+Involve your child in planning a simple family project, like baking a cake.
+Have them help you write down the steps.
+This builds crucial executive function skills like planning and sequencing.

 The Independent Pre-Teen & Deep Thinker: 9 to 10 Years